rookiepeng/zpeng-me/pages/publications.md

 </a>

-1. J.-M. Muñoz-Ferreras, **Z Peng**, J. Wang, C. Li, and R. Gómez-García, "Coherent deramping-based multi-FMCW radar architecture," in *IEEE Topical Conference on Wireless Sensors and Sensor Networks (WiSNet)*, Orlando, FL, Jan.
+1. J.-M. Muñoz-Ferreras, **Z. Peng**, J. Wang, C. Li, and R. Gómez-García, "Coherent deramping-based multi-FMCW radar architecture," in *IEEE Topical Conference on Wireless Sensors and Sensor Networks (WiSNet)*, Orlando, FL, Jan.
 20-23, 2019.

 1. **Z. Peng**, P. Nallabolu, and C. Li, "<a href="https://ieeexplore.ieee.org/document/8620117" target="_blank">Design and calibration of a portable 24-GHz 3-D MIMO FMCW radar with a non-uniformly spaced array and RF front-end coexisting on the same PCB layer</a>," in *13th IEEE Dallas Circuits and Systems Conference 2018 (DCAS)*, Dallas, TX, Nov.
 12, 2018.